IsabelCollado/Prueba-Create/README.md

-# Prueba CREATE de maquetación
+# CREATE layout test

-- Consiste en un Layout compuesto por un logo, menú, cuerpo con un aside que se visualice en formato desktop y footer.
+- It consists of a Layout made up of a logo, menu, body with an aside that is displayed in desktop and footer format.
-  La tipografía es simple como un Arial para toda la páguina.
+- The font is as simple as Arial for the entire page.
-  Dos versiones disponibles son mobile y desktop
+- Two versions available are mobile and desktop.

-## Herramientas 🛠️
+## Tools 🛠️

 ☑ HTML
 ☑ SCSS

-## Autor ✒️
+## Author ✒️

 [@IsabelCollado](https://www.github.com/IsabelCollado)